peastman/quantum/docs/_sources/phenomenological.rst.txt

 human observers are somehow fundamentally different from anything else in the universe.
 See Schrödinger's poor abused cat.

-This is, of course, nonsense.
+There is nothing to justify this claim.
 What it actually means is simply that quantum mechanics is a purely phenomenological theory.
 It is a set of rules for predicting experiments and nothing more.
 It offers no explanation for why those rules happen to work.
 Their only justification is that they have been empirically found to produce accurate predictions.